 Look it’s a dumb line but it gets a chuckle every time.
 It’s important just for getting me over the psychological hump and I find that’s a hump many other speakers have.
 You’ll have to work out your own (Unless you work for GitHub then feel free to steal it from me too).
 I’ve also used:

-!
+Welcome to !
 This is my three and a half hour lecture on !
 Oh… I don’t have three hours?
 45 minutes?!
 We better get started!

 Again Jerry Seinfeld level comedy it isn’t but it helps.
 Not a big joke writer (clearly neither am I): consider using a funny gif or image early on to get your laugh.